jimniels/blog/src/client/posts/2016-01-28-designing-and-building-assignment-desk.md

 ---
-title: Designing and Building the Assignment Desk Application
 tags: designProcess engineering postlight
 ---

+# Designing and Building the Assignment Desk Application

 A recent project brought me in touch with Time Inc., the parent company of iconic magazines like TIME, Sports Illustrated, People, and [more](http://www.timeinc.com/brands/).
 In conjunction with one of my favorite front-end developers ([damassi](http://damassi.github.io)), we had the task of building a web application on an extremely tight deadline.
 A lot of the infrastructure was already in place in terms of a back-end service.
 Our task was to build a front-end layer for getting and putting data to this platform.